zama-ai/concrete-ml/README.md

 # Run the predictions on non-encrypted data as a reference
 y_pred_clear = model.predict(X_test, execute_in_fhe=False)

-# Compile into an FHE model
+# Compile into a FHE model
 model.compile(x)

 # Run the inference in FHE